Ariyamandebnath/Blogify.v2.0/README.md

 * **Redis Memcache**: I have used the redis server for caching the items which does not change frequently.
 It will boost the performance of our system.
 * **Async execution**: I have used async/await for the promises and made sure to use the non-blocking version of all the functions with few exceptions.

-* **A pure backend project**: Creating a backend project brings seperation of concern an helps in scaling the project much easier if the project is build together with a frontend .
+* **A pure backend project**: Creating a backend project brings seperation of concern an helps in scaling the project much easier if the project is build together with a frontend.

 ## Project Directory Structure
  ```